As you might expect, murder is a very serious charge with serious penalties. If charged with murder, you could face 15 years to life in prison.

 In the past, courts have ruled in some cases similar to this one to reduce charges from murder to manslaughter due to the intensity of the situation.

-In the following example, California courts would be unlikely to reduce a murder charge to voluntary manslaughter:
+In the following example, California courts do not consider this to be adequate provocation and would be unlikely to reduce a murder charge to voluntary manslaughter:

 Example 3: Pete’s neighbor Jake frequently sits on his front porch drinking in the afternoon and often, after becoming intoxicated, shouts insults at Pete about his appearance when he sees him in his front yard.
 One morning after being insulted by Jake the night before, Pete decides he’s had enough.
 Pete enters Jake’s home and kills him.

-In a scenario like this one, courts would be unlikely to reduce a murder charge to manslaughter.
+In a scenario like this one, a reasonable person would judge that Pete did not act in the heat of passion.
+Courts would be unlikely to reduce a murder charge to manslaughter.
 While Pete may have been provoked by Jake’s rude remarks, insults are not considered grounds to reduce charges.

 Other crimes related to voluntary manslaughter